vitejs/vite/docs/guide/api-vite-environment.md

 A plugin could use the `environment` instance to:

 - Only apply logic for certain environments.
-- Change the way they work depending the configuration for the environment, that can be accessed using `environment.config`.
+- Change the way they work depending on the configuration for the environment, which can be accessed using `environment.config`.
 The vite core resolve plugin modifies the way it resolves ids based on `environment.config.resolve.conditions` for example.

 :::info environment in hooks

-Using the `environment` string in the hooks don't read that well.
-It isn't clear what should be the name used for a variable when there the environment is used in several places in the hook.
+Using the `environment` string in the hooks doesn't read that well.
+It isn't clear what should be the name used for a variable when the environment is used in several places in the hook.
 It could probably be `serverEnvironment`:

 ```js
 const serverEnvironment = server.environment(environment)